compgenomics2020/Team1-GenomeAssembly/README.md

     -v    activate verbose mode
     -h    print usage information
 ```
+The `auto` option will pick MaSuRCa as the assembler of choice unless the length is more than 10% shorter than Unicycler.

 ## References
 * Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560